WDC/WDTRO Liaison Meeting No. 95

 Bonhill Gap sites – 34 homes – planning been submitted for all sites and approval been granted for Campbell Street and forthcoming for Braehead and O’Hare.

 Bank Street – 22 sheltered /amenity homes being developed and planning been submitted.
-As with Willox, Gray Steet sheltered tenants been consulted throughout and will be assisted to make transition as smooth as possible.
+As with Willox, Gray Street sheltered tenants been consulted throughout and will be assisted to make transition as smooth as possible.

 Clydebank Health Centre – demolition completed and feasibility for site carried out.
 Plan is to develop 20+ sheltered units and around 10-15 family housing and designs are being drawn up.